DavidTParks/daily-banger/README.md

 > A fire song every day.

 ## Stack
 Site is built using the JAMstack.
-NuxtJs, Netlify CMS, Netlify Deployment.
+Technology used: NuxtJs, Apollo GraphQL, DatoCMS, Netlify, Github, Jest.